Antenna (song)

-"Antenna" is a song by English-Ghanaian recording artist Fuse ODG.
-The song premiered on BBC Radio 1Xtra on 12 August 2012, and featured on Fuse ODG's EP The Buzz, released in September 2012.
+"Antenna" is a song by Ghanaian-English Afrobeats recording artist Fuse ODG.
+The song premiered on BBC Radio 1Xtra on 12 August 2012, and first appeared on his debut EP The Buzz in September 2012.
 It was released as a single in the United Kingdom through 3 Beat Productions on 2 June 2013, and became his first chart entry, debuting and peaking at number 7 on the UK Singles Chart, as well as reaching number 9 in Scotland.
+The song received several award nominations and won Afro Pop Song of the Year at the 2013 Ghana Music Awards.
+A remix to "Antenna" featuring Haitian rapper Wyclef Jean was released alongside its music video in December 2012.
+On 22 April 2013, Fuse ODG released an additional remix to the song featuring Nigerian singer Wande Coal, Ghanaian rapper Sarkodie, and Ghanaian duo R2Bees.